PO number is a unique identifier for a specific transaction present on a purchase order form which is legally binding.

 What is a PO Number?

-PO number or a purchase order number is generally found at the top of the purchase order form.
-This number helps to track the business transaction later in the future.
-Besides, this number is referred to continuously throughout the business transaction.
-Moreover, this number is also mentioned in the invoice.
-PO number on an invoice helps to authenticate the transaction for legal purposes as well.
+A PO number or a purchase order number is a unique number assigned to the purchase order form and is generally found at the top of the form.
+Purchase order consists of all the product and service details that the buyer wishes to purchase.
+This number is referred throughout the transaction and even in the future.
+Moreover, this number is also mentioned in the invoice and helps to authenticate the transaction for legal purposes as well.

 A purchase order number is created at the buyer’s end.
-Whether small or large businesses, creating a purchase order template is simple.
 One can generate or assign numbers to their orders for keeping a track of each transaction.
-Hence purchase order is something that refers to a specific order that you have made and this is again referred to while generating the invoice.

 Various accounting software is available that can assign a number and automatically creates a field for putting this number in the purchase order form.
 This saves a lot of your time and effort and eases up your job.